themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 {{ theme:partial src="image" title="Now With 100% More Sidebar" show="{{ number }}" file="sidebar.png" }}

 Not bad at all!
-Note that the `#footer` element automatically clears both of the columns above because it's twelve columns wide &ndash; too wide to do anything else.
+Note that the `#footer` element automatically clears both of the columns above because it's twelve columns wide – too wide to do anything else.
 Pretty cool, huh?

 > {{ theme:partial src="aside-header" voice="erik" text="It's All Just Math" }}
 >